 How to choose a college or university

-There are a lot of steps in the process of choosing a college or university — which is why finding college admissions assistance with Evolve Tutoring is a great first step!
+There are many steps in the process of choosing a college or university — which is why our college admissions assistance is a great first step!
 We’ve helped many students who have been in the same position as you make a plan and work through the steps until they’re walking into their first college classroom.

 Here are some questions you should start thinking about as you begin to decide what schools to visit and apply to: